RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 been possible to get even nicer numbers, but a fair benchmark is an apples-to-apples comparison.

-I compared bloomd's own benchmark to an equivalent rebloom command set.
+I compared bloomd's own benchmark to an equivalent RedisBloom command set.
 Bloomd by default uses an initial capacity of 100k and an error ratio of 1/10k, or 0.0001.
 Its benchmark program simply sets 1,000,000 items and then reads them.
 It uses fire-and-forget semantics when setting items so